ctuning/ck-request/README.md

 and [arXiv report](https://arxiv.org/pdf/1801.06378.pdf)
-for more details about our open and reproducible tournaments on Pareto-efficient co-design of the whole software and hardware stack for AI, deep learning and other emerging workloads.
+for more details about our open and reproducible tournaments on Pareto-efficient co-design of the whole software and hardware stack for AI, deep learning and other emerging workloads (speed, throughput, accuracy, energy, costs, etc).

 <!-------------------------------------------------------------------------------------->
-# Validated results from tournaments in the [CK format](https://github.com/ctuning/ck)
+# Validated workflows and results from tournaments in the [CK format](https://github.com/ctuning/ck)

 * [ASPLOS'18: multi-objective SW/HW optimization and co-design of image classification](https://github.com/ctuning/ck-request-asplos18-results)